inerciapt/2025_inercia_pt/content/en/participate.md

 Have an idea but doubts if it makes sense to present it at Inércia?
 Get in touch with us through discord and measure it's interest amongst the rest of the community before commiting to it.

-📤 Upload a zip file with any slides / video / information about your presentation.
+📤 Upload a [zip file](https://inercia.partyman.cloud) with any slides / video / information about your presentation.

 ## Shader Royale

-For the 5th time at Inércia since it's inception we will be hosting the Shader Royale, with participants locally and a bit from all over the world joining remotely to participate (last year we had 33 participants).
-You can participate in person at the venue and remotely, you just need latest version of Bonzomatic and to ping psenough or totetmatt on discord for the details on joining.
+For the 5th time at Inércia since it's inception we will be hosting the Shader Royale.

+With people local and all over the world joining to participate on the largest simultaneous live shader coding event of the world.

+All you need is some experience in shader coding, the latest version of Bonzomatic, read the [how to join](./shader_royale) page and ping psenough on discord a confirmation that you are participating.

+This is what it looked like last year:

 {{< youtube -Iqov7pkNUQ >}}